arqex/react-datetime/contribute-home.md

 * [Defining version 4 of react-datetime](https://github.com/arqex/react-datetime/issues/723)

 ## Do you want to play with the source code?
-Best way of understand anything is by doing it!
+Best way of understand anything is by experiencing it!
 This repository includes a playground to let you make changes to the library in minutes.
 Clone the repo and fire up the playground:

 ```sh
 git clone https://github.com/arqex/react-datetime.git